Brando, McQueen, Mitchum, Burton: Hollywood Bad Boys Of The '60s

 Although he was always brash and bold, the public first learned of Marlon Brando’s bad boy reputation when word leaked out about his behavior on the set of the 1962 Mutiny on the Bounty.
 Brando was prone to tantrums and outbursts and was said to be the reason why the film was over budget and why a new director was brought in midway through filming.
 Known for being a hot-head, Brando broke the jaw of a paparazzo reporter in the early 1970s.
 Brando’s love affairs were the stuff of Hollywood gossip.
 He had a string of romances that produced eleven children.
 He even admitted to several homosexual affairs and was even romantically linked to Jack Nicholson, a claim Brando did not confirm or deny.

-The founding member of the legendary rock group, the Rolling Stones, Keith Richards became immersed in the drug culture of the 1960s which led to journalist Nick Kent calling him, “mad, bad, and dangerous to know”.
+The founding member of the legendary rock group the Rolling Stones, Keith Richards -- who is not an actor, we admit, but is an icon all the same -- became immersed in the drug culture of the 1960s which led to journalist Nick Kent calling him, “mad, bad, and dangerous to know”.
 Throughout the 1960s and 1970s, Richards was a heavy drug user and junkie.
 He was busted several times for drug possession and other offenses, but his fans believed his drug use helped to make him a better musician and performer.
 Richards faced criminal drug charges on five different occasions in the sixties and seventies and was even sent to prison, as was bandmate Mick Jagger, in 1967.
 The two were released the following day.
 The media coverage of the case only helped to propel the Rolling Stones into the spotlight, even more, showing that the public loves a bad boy musician as much as a bad boy actor.

 The Welsh-born actor who was classically trained as a Shakespearean actor, Richard Burton was constantly in the news for his on-again, off-again romance with Elizabeth Taylor, but Burton also penned some wicked letters that got him permanently banned from the BBC.
 Two of the letters he wrote and sent to newspapers were openly critical of British Prime Minister Winston Churchill and even questioned his sanity.
 The BBC was so incensed over Burton’s words that the actor was permanently banned from all BBC productions.
 In addition, Burton was a long-time alcoholic.
 In fact, in one drunken evening with his older brother, Ifor, Burton witnessed his brother fall and break his neck.
 The accident left Ifor paralyzed and Burton, out of guilt, drank even more.
 In addition to his numerous romances with Hollywood leading ladies, Burton acknowledged that he “tried homosexuality”.
 Elizabeth Taylor even hinted that he had had an affair with Lawrence Olivier and had tried to seduce Eddie Fisher.